Cancelling your credit card

 You can find the mailing address on:

-Ask for confirmation in writing that your account has been closed.
+Ask for confirmation in writing that they closed your account.
 Once you receive this confirmation, destroy the credit card.
 Keep the confirmation for your records.

-Doing the following does not cancel your credit card account:
+Doing the following doesn’t cancel your credit card account:

 Step 2: Check your credit card statement